wenthemes/wen-responsive-columns/README.txt

 == Description ==

-<h3>WEN Responsive Columns</h3>WEN Responsive Columns provides you with a shortcode that will help display columnized content.
+WEN Responsive Columns provides you with a shortcode that will help display columnized content.
 Just one shortcode `[wrc_column]` is in effect for convenience but the sole is enough for generating multiple mixes of columns.
 Grids could be 2, 3, 4, 5 or 12 and you can easily add columns using button in the editor.
 Select your desired layout and use shortcode.
 That's it !

 Plugin: [Home Page](http://wenthemes.com/item/wordpress-plugins/wen-responsive-columns/)